 The School of American Ballet’s annual Workshop Performances are a public demonstration of the continuing tradition of excellence fostered at the School.
-Dozens of advanced students participate each year in the School’s Workshop, which culminates in three spring performances at Lincoln Center's Peter Jay Sharp Theater with full costumes and lighting.
-The final performance is a benefit which is followed by dinner and dancing at the School.
+Dozens of advanced students participate each year in the School’s Workshop, which culminates in three spring performances at Lincoln Center's Peter Jay Sharp Theater with costumes, lights, and live orchestra.

 The ballets presented include standards from the Balanchine repertory, Bournonville excerpts, Jerome Robbins ballets, and other classical masterworks.
 The School also commissions new choreography made especially on SAB students.